msteiger/jxmapviewer2/README.md

  * Fixed thread leak when setting new TileFactory
  * Supports OSGi bundles (contains MANIFEST.MF)
  * Supports Maven dependency management
+ * Fixed use of deprecated code

 #### What we plan to do ..

  * Fix bugs that were posted on http://java.net/jira/browse/SWINGX_WS ( mostly complete )
- * Fix use of deprecated code

 #### License
 This project has been licensed under the GNU Lesser General Public License (LGPL)